jina-ai/jina/README.md

 ### Orchestrate two Executors in a `Flow`

 Building a Flow to wire up the Executors, we can now index some images and start searching.
-Note that we will index the full dataset now and it might take a while:
+Note that we only index the 100 images now for demonstration purpose:

 ```python
 from jina import Client, Flow